theweebcoders/CommercialBreaker/README.md

 This is the folder that contains your Anime.
 Click the "Browse Anime Folder" button and navigate to the folder that contains your Anime.
 Select the folder and click "Select Folder" at the bottom right of the window.

-**Warning: Later on TOM will automatically move your Toonami Anime to a new folder.
-(You can disable this but it's not recommended) Some of our users prefer to manually move a few shows as a test before they run the whole thing.
-If you do this, move some shows to a new folder and select that folder here.**

 **Step 2** Select your Bumps Folder

 This is the folder that contains your bumps.
 Click the "Browse Bumps Folder" button and navigate to the folder that contains your bumps.
 Select the folder and click "Select Folder" at the bottom right of the window.

-**Warning: Later on we will be moving your Toonami Bumps to a new folder.
-(You can NOT disable this) Some of our users prefer to just make a copy of their entire bumps folder, as it's not that big.
-If you do this, move your bumps to a new folder and select that folder here.**

 **Step 3** Select your Special Bumps Folder